orchi-ia/Mittsu/README.md

 ## Features

-• Receives up to 3 anime from a user and returns 5 recommendations (per anime input) for other anime they may love in file format.
+• Receives up to 3 anime from a user and returns 5 recommendations (per anime input) for other anime they might enjoy in file format.

-• Receives up to 3 manga from a user and returns 5 recommendations (per manga input) for other manga they may love in file format.
+• Receives up to 3 manga from a user and returns 5 recommendations (per manga input) for other manga they might enjoy in file format.

 ## Dependencies